continuedev/continue/docs/docs/customize/deep-dives/autocomplete.md

 }
 ```

-If you aren't yet familiar with the available options, you can learn more in our [overview](../setup/overview.md).
+If you aren't yet familiar with the available options, you can find the full reference [here](../config.mdx).

-### What model should I use?

-If you are running the model locally, we recommend `starcoder2:3b`.

-If you find it to be too slow, you should try `deepseek-coder:1.3b-base`.

-If you have a bit more compute, or are running a model in the cloud, you can upgrade to `deepseek-coder:6.7b-base`.

-Regardless of what you are willing to spend, we do not recommend using GPT or Claude for autocomplete.
-Learn why [below](#i-want-better-completions-should-i-use-gpt-4).

 ## Configuration Options